glimpse-editor/getglimpse-web/content/posts/glimpse-0-1-0-release-notes.md

 * Translation files, code & build files updated so "Glimpse" is displayed throughout the UI, executables and packages
 * Changed the default UI behaviour for a cleaner look
 * Replaced application logo and window/taskbar icons
-* Replaced Windows save file icon
+* Replaced "wilber eek" logo with a new application logo
 * Replaced initial splash screen
 * Updated upstream icon themes to include our own iconography
-* Replaced links in the "Help" menu
+* Replaced some links in the "Help" menu
+* Removed links to upstream help pages and documentation
 * Updated the About window
 * Removed code for upstream "easter eggs"
 * Refactored version strings and compatibility notices in file save dialog